maxim-zhao/pcmenc/README.md

 * Some speedups, possibly MSVC specific
 * A 64-bit build to allow processing longer files (the process consumes huge amounts of RAM)
 * Support for packed 4-bit data, which often wins over RLE anyway
-* Support for vector packing (using https://github.com/genbattle/dkm)
+* Support for vector packing (using https://github.com/genbattle/dkm) - which tends to produce much lower quality output, so it is not recommended

 Usage
 -----